Certified Healthcare Billing

 • Diagnosis and recommendations

-Reimbursement typically falls between $120 and $160, depending on the payer.
+Reimbursement typically falls between $120 and $160, depending on the payer and location where the service is provided.
 This is a one-time-per-provider service unless medically necessary for reassessment.

-By partnering with a specialized medical billing company—especially one focused on mental health billing services—you can streamline your practice’s financial operations and optimize CPT 90791 claims processing.
+By choosing to partner with a specialized medical billing company—especially one focused on mental health billing services—you can streamline your practice’s financial operations and optimize CPT code 90791 claims processing.
 Expert billing teams understand payer-specific rules, documentation requirements, frequency limits, and allowable reimbursement rates for psychiatric diagnostic evaluations.
 They help ensure claims are clean, complete, and compliant, reducing denials and accelerating payment cycles.

 Working with a mental health billing service also means having dedicated support for appeals, modifier use (such as telehealth modifiers 95/GT or interactive complexity CPT 90785), and eligibility verification.
 When you leverage certified mental health billing experts, you not only increase revenue accuracy, but also free your clinical staff to focus on patient care—while the administrative details are handled reliably and proactively.